2026 Arizona elections: Superintendent of Public Instruction

 Incumbent Republican Tom Horne is eligible to run for re-election in 2026.
 He won a close election against then incumbent Democrat Kathy Hoffman in 2022, with 50.18% of the vote.
-However, incumbent State treasurer Kimberly Yee has announced her intention to primary him for this position in 2026.
+However, incumbent State Treasurer Kimberly Yee has announced her intention to primary him for this position in 2026.

+State Treasurer Kimberly Yee became the Republican nominee for Superintendent of Public Instruction after defeating Superintendent of Public Instruction Tom Horne in the Primary Election in July.

+Teresa Leyba Ruiz became the Democratic nominee for Superintendent of Public Instruction after defeating Brett Matthew Newby in the Primary Election in July.

 State Mine Inspector

 Incumbent Republican Les Presmyk was appointed by Katie Hobbs on September 15, 2025, after Paul Marsh resigned and has announced his intention to run for a full term in 2026.
-Marsh, who won a full-term in 2022 with 98% against only a write-in Democratic candidate, had previously announced his intention to run for re-election in 2026.
+Marsh, who won a full term in 2022 with 98% against only a write-in Democratic candidate, had previously announced his intention to run for re-election in 2026.